 Until 31 December 2018, Dublin returnees faced significant obstacles in accessing medical care upon return, mainly resulting from the delay for the asylum and health care administration to restore their insurance coverage in the national health care database.
 These delays could vary from a couple of days to several weeks or even months in certain cases.
 Since 1 January 2019 the health care database has been re-organised to automatically restore the Dublin returnees’ health care status and register them as individuals with uninterrupted medical insurance as soon as their asylum procedures is being reopened at the SAR.
 However, this applies only to those who left Bulgaria in 2019 and were subsequently returned back.
 Access to healthcare for asylum applicants who left Bulgaria prior to 1 January 2019, and who are now being returned under Dublin III, is still not ensured.
 In order for them to access medical care, the SAR must issue a written notification to the national IRS.
 Only then can the access to the medical care be restored, which takes couple of days in the majority of the cases, although there have been cases in which it took longer periods of time.
 To solve the issue, in 2020 the law was amended to explicitly provide uninterrupted health care rights for asylum seekers whose procedures were re-opened after being previously discontinued – a situation that typically applies to Dublin cases.
 However, the arrangement is not applicable for the Dublin returnees whose applications have been decided on the substance in absentia before their return to Bulgaria.
-In practice the Dublin returnees whose procedures were reopen experience delays of a couple of months before being able to access the health care system again.
+In practice, Dublin returnees whose procedures were reopen experience delays of a couple of months before being able to re-access the health care system.

 Presently, all reception centres are equipped with consulting rooms and provide basic medical services, but their scope varies depending on the availability of medical service providers in the particular location.